marcusdesai/marcusdesai.github.io/content/2023/Aug/unsimulated.md

 [^4]: Again SEP on [compatibilism](https://plato.stanford.edu/entries/compatibilism/).

 I've not thought too much about this, but I would be immediately tempted to suggest that this kind of free will is invariant to determinism, which I suppose is a kind of compatibilism.
-Invariance seems like a more accurate term event though this account is not made impossible by the existence of determinism, therefore being compatible.
-What we have is that this account _cannot_ be effected by the status of determinism, in other words, the questions of free will and determinism are independent.
+Invariance seems a more accurate term, even though this account is compatible with the existence of determinism, because this freedom is not effected by the status of determinism.
+The questions of free will and determinism are independent, hence invariance.

 ## Conclusion